Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 If you don’t meet these criteria, you can still take the R&D tax credit against income tax from the business.

-What qualifies as R&D?
+What Qualifies as R&D?

 If you believe your startup qualifies for the R&D tax credit, let’s define what counts as research and development.